DevnagriAI/devnagri_docs/guide/Dota_web.md

 ### Static Content Website

-Enabling this setting is beneficial for websites with static content as it accelerates the process of content localization.
+Enabling this setting is beneficial for websites with static content as it accelerates the process of content localization and rendering.

 ![Static_content](./images/DOTA_Web/StaticContent.png)